ajinkyakadu/DynamicXRayCT/README.md

 Welcome to **DynamicXRayCT**!
-We introduce a novel method for the reconstruction of high-resolution temporal images in dynamic tomographic imaging.
+We introduce a novel method that integrates level-set method and compressed sensing for the reconstruction of temporal images in dynamic tomographic imaging.

 ## 🚀 Dynamic Tomographic Reconstruction